 Via Twitter, Donald Trump said: "If NFL fans refuse to go to games until players stop disrespecting our Flag & Country, you will see change take place fast.
 Fire or suspend!"
 The tweet was posted at 5:44 AM - Sep 24, 2017.

 Former Democratic Representative of Maryland, Donna Edwards, tweeted that she hopes all NFL players kneel during the national anthem on Sunday in response to President Trump's remarks attacking Colin Kaepernick.
 Edwards, who left Congress earlier this year, is no friend of the president and called Trump a "white supremacist who squats in our White House" in her tweet, which said: "On Sunday, I hope every @NFL player takes a knee in solidarity w @Kaepernick7 against the white supremacist who squats in our White House."

-No matter which side of the argument you are on, maybe it would be a good time to take a step back and understand the history of America’s national anthem, “The Star-Spangled Banner,” and see where it comes from.
-Does it have anything to do with racism and the oppression of minorities?
+No matter which side of the argument you are on, whether you feel that when an athlete takes a knee during the singing of the national anthem it denigrates the flag and the country or does the act make a statement for the mistreatment of people of color, it would be a good time to take a step back and understand the history of America’s national anthem, “The Star-Spangled Banner,” and understand its origin.

 Francis Scott Key